felerminoali/emakhuwa-nlp/datasets/loanwords/ReadMe.md

 Published at LREC-COLING 2024

+# Requirements
+Python 3+ is required.
+Pip can be used to install the packages:

+pip install -r requirements.txt

+* Run `make-train-test-splits.ipynb`.

 # Licence
 This project is released under the MIT license.
 For details, please see the file LICENSE in the root directory.